UkoeHB/bevy_replicon_attributes/README.md

 Attributes can be modified on clients with the [`ClientAttributes`](bevy_replicon_attributes::ClientAttributes) system parameter.

-A client's attribute list is used when evaluating entity [`VisibilityConditions`](bevy_replicon_attributes::VisibilityCondition) to determine if entities should be replicated to the client.
+Client attributes are used when evaluating entity [`VisibilityConditions`](bevy_replicon_attributes::VisibilityCondition) to determine if entities should be replicated to a client.

 ```rust
 use bevy::prelude::*;